-Note: You are currently viewing documentation for Moodle 2.2.
-Up-to-date documentation for the latest stable version is available here: Flickr repository.
+Note: You are currently viewing documentation for Moodle 3.1.
+Up-to-date documentation for the latest stable version of Moodle is probably available here: Flickr repository.

 The Flickr repository enables a user to log into their Flickr account and copy files from their account into any of the Moodle file interfaces.